haligonda/haligonda.github.io/_posts/2022-7-22-TransformerMemoryRequirements.md

 If our batch size is 1 then we undershoot again where memory is predicted to be 5.1Gb but in reality it is 6.1Gb.

 For the medium sized 345M parameter model and a batch size of 1 our equation predicts that there it will use 12.5Gb while empirically it is: 13.4Gb.
 The 1Gb gap remains.

-Let me know if you can think of where the missing 1Gb is coming from.
-There may be additional tensors in memory from for example by not doing in place operations for the activation function?
-It may also be due to memory used from concatenating the Attention head outputs or splitting them up?
+I learned that this 1Gb gap comes from loading the GPU kernels into memory!
+See [here](https://huggingface.co/docs/transformers/perf_train_gpu_one).

 The model parameter equation comes from:
 ```